wp-plugins/exchange-addon-custom-loop/readme.txt

 3. Open the 'Addons' screen through the 'Exchange' menu in WordPress
 4. If Custom Loop is not enabled, click Enable beside the 'Custom Loop' entry in the Addons listing

-5. Once enabled, the "write page" screen will have an extra option to enable the custom loop.
+5. Once enabled, the standard WordPress "Add Page" (or when editing an existing page) will have an extra option to enable the custom loop.
 Upon ticking that option, all custom loop options will become visible and editable.
 For an overview of all options, see the screenshots section.

 Please visit [the official website](http://weerdpress.com/wordpress-plugins/ithemes-exchange-custom-loop-add/ "WeerdPress Plugins") for further details and the latest information on this plugin.

 == Screenshots ==
-1. Overview of all Custom Loop settings and options on the "write page" screen
+1. Overview of all Custom Loop settings and options on the "Add Page" screen
-2. The Activation option on the write page screen
+2. The Activation option on the Add (or Edit) Page screen
 3. The Grid List Settings
 4. The Pagination Settings
 5. The Data Selection Settings